Updated: Jan 13

-During leadership and sales workshops, I enjoy using an exercise called "The repeater".
+During my entrepreneurship workshops, I enjoy using an exercise called "The repeater".
 The principle is simple: I start a short sentence, then volunteer a participant whom I ask to first, repeat my sentence word-for-word and second, randomly add on to it.
 Next, he or she points out someone else whom has to recite the full sentence and add something extra to it.
 We then move to another person, and so on.

 Participants' reaction speaks volume: they sit straighter on their chairs, prick up their ears and get into an active listening mode.
 The more participants, the deeper people's attention become because they do not want to miss out any words.